cbaziotis/lm-prior-for-nmt/README.md

  - **Train a LM**: Run `models/sent_lm.py` using the desired config.
  - **Train a TM**: Run `models/nmt_prior.py` using the desired config.

-Take a look at the config files in
+Take a look at the config files in `configs/transformer/` for details.

 ### Analysis